Huddersfield town centre

 Driving to Huddersfield town centre

-There are several car parks within easy reach of the ring road, the largest being the Queensgate multi-storey and at the Kingsgate shopping centre.
+There are several car parks within easy reach of the ring road, including the Bus Station multi-storey and at the Kingsgate shopping centre.

 On street parking within the ring road is limited and can involve a circuitous route around the town centre if attempting to find places.
 Several town centre streets are pedestrianised and there are a wide variety of street access restictions, including differing hours of general traffic restriction on daytime bus lanes in the town.